-The pastor will be responsible for directing the life and ministries of the congregation and will carry out duties as agreed upon with the governing board.
+The lead pastor will be responsible for directing the life and ministries of the congregation and will carry out duties as agreed upon with the governing board.

-6.2 Accountability
+8.2 Accountability

-- 6.2.1 The pastor is accountable administratively to the regional Bishop and shall keep in communication as often as desired by either the pastor or the Bishop. - 6.2.2 The pastor is accountable functionally to the congregation by way of the governing board.
+- 8.2.1 The lead pastor is accountable to the regional bishop on issues of theology, polity, and compliance with the MDG and shall keep in communication as often as desired by either the lead pastor or the bishop; contact with the bishop should occur when the lead pastor is facing significant points of personal or congregational decision, tension, or crisis. - 8.2.2 The lead pastor is accountable to the governing board for the ongoing work of the congregation.
+In case of serious disagreement between the governing board and lead pastor, the matter shall be submitted to the bishop.